MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-In 1990, a programmer named Richard Skrenta created the first computer virus, known as "Brain," as a prank to infect Apple II computers.
-It displayed a message that said, "Welcome to the Dungeon," and spread by infecting floppy disks.
+In 1999, a programmer released a computer virus that would donate one cent to charity every time it infected a computer.